sisoe24/sisoe24/README.md

 In my spare time, I enjoy creating helpful tools to assist developers and individuals in their daily tasks.
 My expertise lies in languages such as TypeScript/JavaScript and Lua, and I have recently been exploring Go.
 Additionally, I tutor compositing artists, guiding them in developing their Python and PyQt/PySide skills.
 Currently, I am focused on developing NodeEditor, a Python-based visual scripting framework that streamlines artists' workflows and enhances their productivity.

-I also enjoy consistently improving my dotfiles setup, knowing that the process is never-ending 😅.
-Moreover, I have a keen interest in VJing and personal training, as there is no greater satisfaction than helping others achieve their fitness objectives and seeing the joy on their faces.
+I also enjoy consistently improving my dotfiles setup, knowing it is a never-ending process 😅.
+Moreover, I am very invested in VJing and personal training, as there is no greater satisfaction than helping others achieve their fitness objectives and seeing the joy on their faces.

 #### Current Reading 📖